debauchee/barrier-wiki/Immune-Keys.md

     # prevent Escape key from being forwarded to clients
     0x1B

-    # you can also add comments after the keycode column. everything after the keycode is ignored so no # is required
+    # you can also add comments after the keycode column
+    # everything after the keycode is ignored so no # is required

     163 VK_RCONTROL (0xA3)	for discord muting